aWormGuy/phiXXer/README.md

 4. Submit the job via `qsub`

 ## Citing phiXXer
-The complete experimental and computational workflows are described in the following preprint:
+The complete experimental and computational workflows are described in the following research article:
 - Chuzel, L., Sinha, A., Cunningham, C. V., and Taron, C. H. (2024).
 High-throughput nanopore DNA sequencing of large insert fosmid clones directly from bacterial colonies.
 Applied and Environmental Microbiology 90, e00243-24. [doi:10.1128/aem.00243-24](https://doi.org/10.1128/aem.00243-24).